infinite-industries/infinite/docs/backup-process.md

   (and document) it.

-- The read-only IAM account used to read backups should be renamed from 's3-backup-ro' to 'github-codespaces' to indicate the environment which uses the account.
+- The read-only IAM account used to read backups should be renamed from `s3-backup-ro` to `github-codespaces` to indicate the environment which uses the account.